Slash cycle times, improve value flow and reduce rework in any environment with Modern Requirements’ tools

 Improve the quality and completeness of non-functional requirements: use one in a series of 19 pre-defined NFR categories with over 2,000 pre-populated questions to help you define requirements.
 Your answers turn into NFR’s that can be stored centrally and reused in many projects.
 Or, create your own questionnaires for others to use.

-For organizations that use TFS or VSTS today, or are thinking about doing so, Modern Requirements4TFS is the only requirements tool that’s built in – it offers a single familiar user interface, single data store and single sign-in.
+For organizations that use Azure DevOps Server or Azure DevOps today, or are thinking about doing so, Modern Requirements4DevOps (aka MR4TFS) is the only requirements tool that’s built in – it offers a single familiar user interface, single data store and single sign-in.

-If your team treats requirements as enduring artifacts for richer and transparent collaboration, Modern Requirements’ toolset for extending TFS gives you everything you need to deploy faster, reduce costs and cut time to market.
+If your team treats requirements as enduring artifacts for richer and transparent collaboration, Modern Requirements’ toolset for extending Azure DevOps Server gives you everything you need to deploy faster, reduce costs and cut time to market.

 Give it a try in the cloud today.